Using NIOS Advanced DNS Protection (ADP) Monitoring and Reporting (1528)

 Solutions

-Task 1 Solution: Set up NIOS-4 to join the Grid
+Task 1 Solution: Set up NIOS-4 to be a Threat Protection (ADP) enabled Grid Member

 Log into NIOS-4 VM using the credentials (admin/infoblox).